janani-J2006/Scan-Your-Local-Network-for-Open-Ports/README.md

 Port 80 open → HTTP (web server)

-➡️ This could be a router, server, or someone hosting a website!
+This could be a router, server, or someone hosting a website!

+## What I Learned
+- How to find my IP range using `ip a`
+- How to do a SYN scan using Nmap
+- Risks of open ports like SSH or HTTP
+- Importance of firewalls and secure network settings

+## Files Included
+- `scan_results.txt` – full output of my Nmap scan